stronnag/mwptools/docs/manual/docs/mwp-macos.md

 ## Other notes

 macOS appears not measure text width in the same was a other OS.
-A "fudge factor" is included that works on my "Ventura" VM.
+A "fudge factor" is included that works on my MacOS VMs.
 The user set there own value with the environment variable `MWP_MAC_FACTOR', set to a value greater than 100.
 Try with values around 125.

 e.g.
 ```